SSPENELOPE/first-C--application/Notes.md

-            /* When declaring a list and passing it a class your list declaration needs to include the class */ /*  List<Employee> employees = new List<Employee>(); */ }
+            /* When declaring a list and passing it a class your list declaration needs to include the class */ /*  List<Employee> employees = new List<Employee>(); */

+           /*    USING AND STREAMWRITER          */
+            /* This will use the streamwriter as much as you want */ StreamWriter file = new StreamWriter("data/employees.csv");

+            /* This will only use whatever code you put in the curly braces for the streamwriter, after that it stops writing the data
+             The keyword using has two distinct meanings that depend on the context (importing a namespace versus temporarily using a resource).  */

+            using (StreamWriter file = new StreamWriter("data/employees.csv"))
+            {
+            // Any code that needs the StreamWriter would go in here }

+        }
     }